Titus Burckhardt: Biography

 In early 1935, he was visited in Fez by Frithjof Schuon, who was on his way back to Europe from the zawiya of the late Sheikh al-Alawi of Mostaganem.
 Schuon had received initiation from this Shadhili Sheikh in 1932.
 Burckhardt soon realized that his predestined guide was none other than his childhood friend.
-Burckhardt's complete integration into local life made him suspect in the eyes of the French authorities, who ordered him to leave the country.
+Burckhardt's integration into local life made him suspect in the eyes of the French authorities, who ordered him to leave the country.
 Thus in the spring of 1935, he returned to Basel.
 This marked the beginning of his correspondence with René Guénon, as well as his affiliation with Schuon's tariqa.
 Schuon, who was living in France at that time, charged Burckhardt with the spiritual direction of his disciples in Basel.

 From 1936 to 1938 Burckhardt studied art history and Oriental languages at the University of Basel.
 1937 marked the beginning of his collaboration with the Guénonian-inspired journal Études Traditionnelles, in which he published articles on traditional art (in particular Hindu, Christian and Muslim art), alchemy, traditional cosmology and astrology, folklore and various symbolisms.
 Many of these articles were later collected into two volumes.
 (Note: • Symboles (1980), comprising "Le masque sacré", "Le symbolisme du jeu des échecs", "La Jérusalem céleste et le paradis de Vaikuntha", "Le retour d'Ulysse", "Considérations sur l'alchimie", "Les sciences traditionnelles à Fès", "Commentaire des Noms divins par l'imâm Ghazzâlî", "Du Barzakh" and "La prière d'Ibn Mashish".